the-vegetarian-vampire/CPPBox/README.md

 // 4.
 (No Classes/Structs/Unions/Enumerations in this example, but they would go here.)

 // 5.
 Function Definitions and the main Function
-// The main function is the entry point of a C++ program. int main() {
+// Main function is the entry point of a C++ program. int main() {
     // Using the Standard Library's cout function to print to the console. std::cout << "Hello, World!" << std::endl;